ProjectIgnis/CardScripts/MODERNIZING.md

 Rather than trying to think of such or similar scenarios in each individual script, it it more practical to simply be consistent about it and have a description explicitly associated to each activated effect.
 It also has the added benefit of letting AI frameworks like Windbot properly check which effect is which through their descriptions.

-The exceptions to this are the activations of Field Spells, Continuous Spells, Pendulum Spells, i.e., their `EFFECT_TYPE_ACTIVATE` effects that place them face-up on the field.
+The exceptions to this are the activations of Field Spells, Continuous Spells, Pendulum Spells, _i.e._, their `EFFECT_TYPE_ACTIVATE` effects that place them face-up on the field.

 Note that their database strings would also have to be updated to add the missing strings for the new descriptions, especially if some older strings need to be moved up to match the script (string `0` may become string `1` due to a newly-added description).

 ## Make effect comments more descriptive

-Comments as "sp.summon" or "draw" are not very useful to describe what an effect is supposed to do.
+Comments such as "sp.summon" and "draw" are not very useful to describe what an effect is supposed to do.
 Detailed versions of what the effect is supposed to do are preferred, using at most 1 line.
-The first word and gameplay terms that are capitalized in the rulebook should be capitalized.
-Example:
+The first word and gameplay terms that are capitalized in the rulebook should be capitalized. _e.g._:

 ```lua
 --Special Summon 1 "tellarknight" monster from the Deck